Keelbundoora Scarred Trees and Heritage Trail

 Peppercorn trees, originally from South America, were often planted around homesteads in the early colonial period.
 The White and Clements families ran a dairy farm called Flora Vale in this area from the 1840s until the early 1970s.

-Walk on the footpath approximately 20 meters towards Building 220 heading towards Plenty Road.
+Continue the walk on the footpath approximately 20 meters towards Building 220 heading towards Plenty Road and take note of the Wominjeka sign.

 Years ago, major limb loss, fire and decay in this ancient river redgum (Eucalyptus camaldulensis) created a large opening with nooks and crannies for possums and birds to shelter.